 CRISIS: Equestria is a fanfic for My Little Pony: Friendship Is Magic.The story starts when Twilight Sparkle and her friends are sucked into a portal and warped to another dimension, where they quickly realize they're not in their own Equestria anymore.
 The new world is similar to ours at first glance, with a giant city populated by hundreds of thousands of ponies.
 They make new friends along the way - a police officer, Flathoof; a civilian, Lockwood; and a Chronomancer (an obvious reference to Time Lords), Tick Tock - who are determined to help them get back home once they learn that the fact that they're in this new Equestria means that their own is threatened by Discord, whose seal is weakening due to their absence.But, they make new enemies as well who will stop at nothing to keep Twilight and company from completing their journey, and the world itself from what they've seen is more dangerous than anything they faced back at home.
 Poverty, violence, corruption, and death are not rare here, and it is going to take all of their efforts to overcome these challenges to get back at home.
 Challenges range from just getting through New Pandemonium City'scorrupt bureaucracy, to dealing with outright hostile terrain (most of it with rather unfortunate names), to fighting against giant-sized monster insects.
 And that's just the first dozen chapters!There are also other ponies that don't exactly want to see them make it home and all go to great lengths to keep the Mane Six from their goal.
 Their primary opponents?
-A team of suspiciously similar Evil Counterparts - Starlight Shadow, Grayscale Force, Curaçao, Havocwing, Red Velvet, and Insipid - their father Silvertongue, and his personal assassin Shadowstep.Currently Incomplete and in its 34th Chapter as of March 24, 2013.
-Now on hiatus.An audio play is currently in production by Bogyle Bronies.
-The writers of this fic are heavily involved in production, which explains the hiatus.
+A team of suspiciously similar Evil Counterparts - Starlight Shadow, Grayscale Force, Curaçao, Havocwing, Red Velvet, and Insipid - their father Silvertongue, and his personal assassin Shadowstep.Currently Incomplete and in its 37th Chapter as of October 21st, 2014; revisions are ongoing.An audio play is currently in production by Bogyle Bronies.
+The writers of this fic are heavily involved in production.

 A Round of Drinks for the House: After Twilight undergoes a little ritual to prove she is of legal drinking age, Briarthorn gleefully buys a round of drinks for the entire bar.
 Seeing as how he's legally entitled to free drinks courtesy of the Queen, this isn't exactly him being generous, but rather just his regular overly-celebratory self.